carlynpetrella/carlynrocks/FinalProjectCarlynPetrella.md

 # Part II MoodBoards, Wireframes, Storyboards, User Research and More!

-This week started by finding [more data sources!](http://www.fao.org/faostat/en/#data/LC) and a MoodBoard.
+This week started by finding [more data sources](http://www.fao.org/faostat/en/#data/LC) from the Food and Agriculture Organization of the United Nations (FAO).
+A lot of the data from last week was sourced from the FAO, and their raw data retrival system is very user friendly.